NICE: An Algorithm for Nearest Instance Counterfactual Explanations: Methodology

-In the next steps, we will optimize certain properties of our explanations by using $\bm{x_0}$ and $\bm{x_{nn}}$.
-The resulting counterfactual instance will always be a combination of these two instances.
-This significantly reduces our search space and consequently the runtime of our algorithm.
-The top two rows of Figure~\ref{NICEalgo} show two data instances of $\bm{x_0}$ and $\bm{x_{nn}}$, with six features.
+An example of how NICE works on instances with six features is shown in Figure \ref{NICEalgo}.
+We start by selecting the nearest unlike neighbor $x_{n}$ from the training set, for which holds: $\hat{y}_0 \neq \hat{y}_{n}$ and $y_{n} = \hat{y}_{n}$.
+The top two rows of Figure~\ref{NICEalgo} show two data instances $x_0$ and $x_{n}$, each with six features.
 The black squares represent the feature values for which both instances overlap.
-The white and gray squares respectively represent the feature values of $\bm{x_0}$ and $\bm{x_{nn}}$ for the remaining features.
-In a first iteration we start from $\bm{x_0}$ and create all possible combinations in which one non-overlapping feature is replaced with the value of $\bm{x_{nn}}$: $\bm{x_{1,1}}$ uses the value of the second feature from $\bm{x_{nn}}$, $\bm{x_{1,2}}$ uses the value of the third feature, and $\bm{x_{1,3}}$ uses the value of the fifth feature.
-For each of these new hybrid instances we calculate the outcome of a reward function $R(\bm{x})$, which will be discussed in Section \ref{sec:Reward Functions}.
-The instance with the highest value for $R(\bm{x})$ has the most desirable properties.
-We first check if this instance is predicted as the opposite class of $\bm{x_0}$.
+The white and gray squares respectively represent the feature values of $x_0$ and $x_{n}$ for the remaining features.

+Next, iteration 1 shows the three hybrid instances that can be created with the first application of steps 2 and 3 from algorithm \ref{nice_alg}, in which exactly one non-overlapping feature is replaced with the corresponding value from $x_{n}$. $x_{2}$ uses the value of the second feature of $x_{n}$, $x_{3}$ uses the value of the third feature, and $x_{5}$ uses the value of the fifth feature.
+For each of these new hybrid instances we calculate the outcome of a reward function $R(x)$, which will be discussed in Section \ref{sec:Reward Functions}.
+The instance with the highest value for $R(x)$, in this case $x_5$, has the most desirable properties.
+We then check if this instance is predicted as the opposite class of $x_0$.
 If so, we have our counterfactual explanation and stop the search.
-In our example, this is not the case and we continue our search with $\bm{x_{1,3}}$.
-In the next iteration, we check the non-overlapping features of $\bm{x_{1,3}}$ and $\bm{x_{nn}}$.
-Again, we create all possible new combinations where one feature of $\bm{x_{1,3}}$ is replaced by the feature value of $\bm{x_{nn}}$.
-At this point, the candidate with the highest reward function ($\bm{x_{2,2}}$) is predicted as a different class, so now we have found a counterfactual explanation.
-If this had not been the case, NICE will continue in the same way until an explanation is found.
-The beauty of this design is that we will always end up with an explanation, as after the last iteration there is only one candidate left which is $\bm{x_{nn}}$, for which we know that it is a counterfactual instance.
+In our example, this is not the case and we continue our search with $x_{5}$ as the new $x_c$.

+In the next iteration, we check the non-overlapping features of the new $x_c$ and $x_{n}$.
+Again, we create all possible new combinations where one feature of $x_c$ is replaced by the feature value of $x_{n}$.
+At this point, the candidate with the highest reward function ($x_{2}$) is predicted as a different class, so now we have found a counterfactual explanation.